Chapter 25: The Morning Watch

 Not startled.
 Not the sudden waking of a man who surfaced from perpetrators’ dreams with his hands curled into fists and his jaw locked.
 He was looking at her the way he’d looked at her in the room — the sourceless room, the dream that wasn’t a dream — with the full weight of his attention and none of the architecture between them.

 She pressed her palm flat against his chest.
-Sixty-two.
+His heartbeat against her hand.
 Steady.
 His.

 The light came in.
 The radiator ticked.
 Rook’s breathing was the only other sound in the apartment, even and unhurried, the rhythm of a creature who had never needed to be convinced the world was real.